obrina/security_audit_compliance_agent_v2/README.md

 ---

-## 📝 Notes for Reviewers
+## 📝 Notes for Readers

 This repository contains all code, data, and documentation to reproduce the results presented in our manuscript.
 We provide:

 1. ✅ Complete experimental pipeline (3 retrieval methods)
 2. ✅ Ground truth annotations (30 scenarios, validated)
 3. ✅ Raw experimental results (filtered CSVs)
-4. ✅ Visualization code (publication-ready figures)
+4. ✅ Visualization code generated using GenAI DeepSeek v4 (publication-ready figures)
 5. ✅ SACA prototype (web interface with Neo4j)
 6. ✅ Detailed methodology documentation